jameysharp/corrode/src/Language/Rust/Corrode/C.md

     mapExceptT (local setRetTy) $ scope $ do
 ```

-Add each formal parameter into the new environment, tagged as
+Add each formal parameter into the new environment, as a symbol.
-`SymbolIdent`.

 > **XXX**: We currently require that every parameter have a name, but
 > I'm not sure that C actually requires that.
 If it doesn't, we should